peterjkeegan/StudentStuff/readme.md

 This is my read me file.
+I hope it is OK.